projectacrn/acrn-hypervisor/misc/config_tools/configurator/README.md

 #### Windows

-You can find msi(Windows)/dmg(macOS) folder under the `misc/config_tools/configurator/src-tauri/target/release/bundle` directory, the installer in the folder.
+You can find installer under the `misc/config_tools/configurator/src-tauri/target/release/bundle/msi` directory, the installer in the folder.